krishna06045/Simple_Calculator/README.md

 # Simple_Calculator
-I created a simple calculator using
+I created a simple calculator using c.